-With the development of science and technology, human’s activity was and is expanding from land, sea and sky to the space and other planets.
-In the near future, deep space and other terrestrial planets will become the next main territory of human.
+With the development of science and technology, human activity was and is expanding from land, sea, and sky to space and other planets.
+In the near future, deep space and other terrestrial planets will become the next main territory of humans.
 Sun is the nearest star in the universe.
 It affects the (interplanetary-)space of our planets in many time scales.
-Thus, observing and understanding the solar activity and its evolution in interplanetary space and influence on the space environment of planets is one of the necessary capabilities for us to enter the deep space and expand our territory.
+Thus, observing and understanding the solar activity and its evolution in interplanetary space and influence on the space environment of planets is one of the necessary capabilities for us to enter deep space and expand our territory.

 Recently, Professor Wang Yuming and his team from the University of Science and Technology of China, in collaboration with the teams from Purple Mountain Observatory of Chinese Academy of Sciences (CAS), Innovation Academy for Microsatellites of CAS, Shandong University, and the University of CAS, proposed a new concept of space exploration for understanding Sun and the inner heliosphere, which was published online in “Science China Technological Sciences.”